 11 Best Things to Do in Luxor | Valley of the Nobles Tours & Tombs

-Valley of the Nobles Luxor Egypt | Tombs, Tickets, Private West Bank Tours
+Valley of the Nobles Luxor Tour | Noble Tombs, Tickets & West Bank Route

 Explore the painted tombs of ancient officials, nobles and priests — where daily life in Egypt appears in vivid color.

-The Valley of the Nobles is a Luxor West Bank necropolis containing private tombs of ancient officials, nobles, priests and administrators.
+The Valley of the Nobles is a Luxor West Bank necropolis containing noble tombs of ancient officials, nobles, priests and administrators.
 Unlike royal tombs, these tombs are famous for colorful scenes of everyday life, work, family, music, agriculture, offerings and elite society in ancient Thebes.

 Choose this route if you want a quieter, more detailed Luxor experience that goes beyond the Valley of the Kings.
 The Valley of the Nobles works best with an Egyptologist guide who can explain the daily life scenes, tomb owners and West Bank context.